yashagrawal5757/Vision-Models-from-scratch/Segformer/Readme.md

+Segformer is a state of the art segmentation model.
+Typical CNN models for segmentation include UNet or DeepLab.
+Segformer uses transformers for doing segmentation.

 SegFormer is a simple architecture with some key innovations that allow it to acheive state of the art performance at much higher speeds and fewer parameters than other competing methods.

+SegFormer introduces three main innovations:

+* MiT (Mix Transformer) Backbone → Extracts features efficiently (no CNNs!).
+* Lightweight Segmentation Head → Combines features smoothly.
+* No Positional Encoding → More flexible for real-world scenes.
+* No transformers in decoder - only Multi layer perception (MLP or FNN)

  Here we will implement the building blocks of SegFormer.
 An overview of the architecture is provided below.

 ## Paper Link:
 https://arxiv.org/pdf/2105.15203.pdf